thaniri/20190125Assignment/README.md

 2. The bucket name is the same for travis CI and S3.
 Which ends up meaning it was named in two places.

 # Where I got stuck:
 * My development practice is to build something manually and then code it afterwards.
+This is so I can understand what is going on before I do it.
 I got stuck > 1hr on an EC2 behaviour where an IAM profile attached to an EC2 instance cannot be changed after launch.